DuPont: 1941 to 1945 – World War II

-DuPont ranked 15th among United States corporations in the value of wartime production contracts.
+In 1939, production of military explosives by DuPont employed only 400 workers and accounted for less than 2% of total sales.
+During World War II, it employed as much as 37,000 workers and produced 4.5 billion pounds of explosive.

 As the inventor and manufacturer of nylon, DuPont helped produce the raw materials for parachutes, powder bags, and tires.

-DuPont also played a major role in the Manhattan Project in 1943, designing, building and operating the Hanford plutonium producing plant in Hanford, Washington.
-In 1950 DuPont also agreed to build the Savannah River Plant in South Carolina as part of the effort to create a hydrogen bomb.
+DuPont also played a major role in the Manhattan Project in 1943, designing, building and operating the Hanford Site plutonium producing plant in Hanford, Washington.
+In 1950, DuPont agreed to build the Savannah River Plant in South Carolina as part of the effort to create a hydrogen bomb.

 DuPont was one of an estimated 150 American companies that provided Nazi Germany with patents, technology and material resources that proved crucial to the German war effort.
 DuPont maintained business connections with various corporations in the Third Reich from 1933 until 1943 when all of DuPont's assets in Germany were seized by the Nazi government along with those of all other American companies.
-Irénée du Pont, a descendant of Éleuthère Irénée du Pont and the president of the company during the buildup to World War II, was also a financial supporter of Nazi Führer Adolf Hitler and keenly followed Hitler since the 1920s.
+Irénée du Pont, a descendant of Éleuthère Irénée du Pont and the president of the company during the buildup to World War II, was also a financial supporter of Adolf Hitler and keenly followed Hitler since the 1920s.

 1950 to 1970 – Space Age developments

 After the war, DuPont continued its emphasis on new materials, developing Mylar, Dacron, Orlon, and Lycra in the 1950s, and Tyvek, Nomex, Qiana, Corfam, and Corian in the 1960s.

-DuPont has been the key company behind the development of modern body armor.
-In the Second World War, DuPont's ballistic nylon was used by Britain's Royal Air Force to make flak jackets.
+In World War II, DuPont's ballistic nylon was used by Britain's Royal Air Force to make flak jackets.
 With the development of Kevlar in the 1960s, DuPont began tests to see if it could resist a lead bullet.
-This research would ultimately lead to the bullet-resistant vests that are used by police and military units.
+This research ultimately lead to the bulletproof vests and body armor used by police and military units.

+From 1961 to 1962, DuPont, among 8 other companies such as Dow Chemical Company and Monsanto, were contracted under the government to manufacture Agent Orange, a potent herbicide used during the Vietnam War.
+Dupont later established a settlement fund to compensate Agent Orange veterans.

 In 1962, DuPont applied for a patent on the explosion welding process, which was granted on June 23, 1964, under US Patent 3,137,937[123] and resulted in the use of the Detaclad trademark to describe the process.
-On July 22, 1996, Dynamic Materials Corporation completed the acquisition of DuPont's Detaclad operations for a purchase price of $5,321,850 (or about $10.34 million today).
+In July 1996, Dynamic Materials Corporation acquired DuPont's Detaclad operations for a purchase price of $5,321,850.